 “The fact is that because of some people’s years of heavy opioid use, at this point it might only be Methadone that can really normalize their brain chemistry to the point where they’re not constantly exposed to cravings for opioids,” Stoller said.

 After 20 years spent at multiple Methadone programs, Odell Jones is ready to leave the drug behind completely.
-A couple of months ago, what will likely be a year-long effort to wean off the drug.
+A couple of months ago, he began what will likely be a year-long effort to wean off the drug.